marioy47/blog-site/posts/webpack-wordpress-config/index.md

 }
 ```

+> You can also use a `postcss.config.js` file.
+More information on PostCSS configuration [here](https://github.com/postcss/postcss-loader#configuration)

 Again, execute `npm run build` and have a look at the resulting `.css` file in `css/frontend.min.css` and look how the `rem` measurements have `px` equivalents.

 You can test even further by adding more rules in `src/sass/main.scss` that include transitions and `@imports` and look how they are now converted.

 ## Using images:

 Images? ...
 Yes, images.

 Webpack also packs images.
-We'll be doing 2 things:
+In this project we'll be doing 2 things:

 - Compress the images that are in `src/images`
-- Embed any small image used in the `.sass` and `.js` files (less than 8k) inside the code as a **base64** encoded string.
+- Embed any small image (less than 8k) used in the `.sass` and `.js` files inside the code as a **base64** encoded string.

 So lets start by installing the required modules: